nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    Appointment: `2024-12-31 16:23` for `00` (patient id) with `01` (doctor id).
 Remarks: `Fourth physiotherapy session`.
 *  `view z/1 x/2024-12-31` <br>
    **Output**: <br>
-   No history found for Patient.
+   No history found for the person.

-### Check Appointment of a Doctor : `checkA`
+### Check Appointment of a Person : `checkA`

-Checks the appointments of an existing doctor with the specified `DoctorId` in the MedDict database in address book.
+Checks the appointments of an existing person with the specified `Id` in the MedDict database in address book.

-Format: `checkA z/DOCTOR_ID y/DATE`
+Format: `checkA z/ID y/DATE`

-* **Doctor Id**: Must be valid, present in the MedDict database, and an _odd integer_ (1, 3, 5, …​).
+* **Id**: Must be valid, present in the MedDict database.
-* A _notification message_ will be output if there are no appointments found for the doctor.
+* A _notification message_ will be output if there are no appointments found for the person.

 Examples:
 *  `checkA z/1 y/2024-12-31` <br>